 All around the world, businesses have been forced to transition online in one way or another.
-With this shift, employees have started to realise the benefits and pitfalls that come with remote work and, as a result, the expectations of the workforce have shifted, too.
-The fact is, it is no longer an option to simply just return to the office and expect staff to carry on as if nothing happened.
+With this shift, employees have started to realize the benefits and pitfalls that come with remote work, and, as a result, the workforce's expectations have shifted, too.
+The fact is, it is no longer an option to simply return to the office and expect staff to carry on as if nothing happened.